cgq-qgc/pyhelp/docs/example.rst

 The working directory is where the input, output and temporary files are read and saved by PyHELP.
 It must be a location where you have `Write and Read` permissions.
-The working directory can be changed at any time with the :meth:`~pyhelp.HelpManager.set_workdir` method.
+Here, we will use the path to the folder :file:`example`, which corresponds to the content of the zip archived that can be downloaded from our `Releases page`_ on GitHub.
-Here, we will use the path to the folder `example`_, which contains all the necessary input files to run this example.
+The working directory can be set or changed at a later time with the :meth:`~pyhelp.HelpManager.set_workdir` method.

     >>> import os.path as osp
     >>> from pyhelp import HelpManager